dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 ### Managing An Address Space

 This is where design and reality collide, because our high level VMM needs to program the MMU.
-The exact details of this vary by platform, but for x86(_64) we have paging!
+The exact details of this vary by platform, but for `x86(_64)` we have paging!
 See the previous chapter on how x86 paging works.
 Each virtual memory manager will need to store the appropriate data to manage the address space it controls: for paging we just need the address of the root table.

 ```c
 void* vmm_pt_root;
 ```

+This variable can be placed anywhere, this depend on our design decisions, there is not correct answer, but a good idea is to reserve some space in the VM space to be used by the VMM to store it's data.
+Usually a good idea is to place this space somewhere in the higher half area probably anwhere below the kernel.

+Once we got the address, this needs to be mappet to an existing physical address, so we will need to do two things:

+* Allocate a physical page for the `vmm_pt_root` pointer (at this point a function to do that should be present)
+* Map the phyiscal address into the virtual address `vmm_pt_root`.

 ## Allocating Objects